-I last visited Panama and Honduras as a backpacker more than ten years ago and so I was keen to return, not just to renew acquaintance with some favourite old haunts but more importantly to discover some of the places I’d missed out on my earlier trip - albeit in a slightly more luxurious manner!
+I last visited Panama and Honduras as a backpacker more than ten years ago and so I was keen to return, not just to renew acquaintance with some favorite old haunts but more importantly to discover some of the places I’d missed out on my earlier trip – albeit in a slightly more luxurious manner!

 The thing that struck me immediately about Panamá City was how safe the Casco Viejo (Old City) is now.
 I felt completely at ease walking around during the day and night.
 The upmarket American Trade Hotel that used to be a branch of the National Bank of New York has opened recently, but the younger crowd might prefer the Tantalo with its rooftop bar and DJ.